Tiggax/zakljucna_naloga/src/sec/4rezultati.typ

 )<vcd>

 @vcd-fac shows the whole system for each of the values in relation to time.
-It can be seen that glucose and glutamine levels drop more by the end of the process if the inoculation value is higher, while the @PID control uses more oxygen.
+It can be seen that the glucose and glutamin levels drop faster with higher value of inoculation, as does the oxygen.
-It can also be noted that the percentage of oxygen drops sooner in the end of the process, as the cells hit the capacity of the system.
+As oxygen drops faster, @PID control starts earlier, but does not max out its regulation.
+With lower levels of inoculation, it can be seen that on the last day, the product concentration is lower.
-The concentration of product extracted increases with the higher inoculation value.
+It could be seen that the concentration of product extracted increases with the higher inoculation value.
+This means that larger inoculations can potentialy produce more product in the same time-frame,but require more oxygen, glucose and glutamine during their run.

 #figure(
   caption: [Graph of viable cell density over time based on the changing initial $"VCD"$ value],